 Outliers in historical data are automatically detected and removed.
 If this is not desired, for instance with high volatility assets such as cryptocurrencies or penny stocks, disable outlier detection or raise the detection level.

 Data can be downloaded from brokers, free online source, data vendors, or the Zorro download page.
-You can get it in different resolutions and - with stocks - either split and dividend adjusted, or unadjusted.
+You can get it in different resolutions, and - with stocks - either split and dividend adjusted, or unadjusted.
 You normally use adjusted data for backtests.
 Forex M1 data and stock D1 data is free, but data in higher resolution or for other assets is not.
-M1 history for US Stocks and D1 options history in the Zorro format can be purchased for a small fee on the download page.
+M1 history for US Stocks and D1 options history can be purchased from us in .t6 and .t8 format, or from data vendors in CSV or JSON formats.
+When downloading data from a broker, make sure to select the 'last trade' price type if available, and adjust stock prices to avoid artifacts by splits and dividends.
+Purchased data usually contains adjusted trade prices.

-For data files with a resolution of less than one minute (such as .t1 or .t2 files), Zorro S is required.
-For importing price or options data files from external sources, convert them to a list of T1, T2, T6, or CONTRACT structs, optionally divide them into years, and store them in binary files with the format and name described above.
+For using data files with a resolution of less than one minute (such as .t1 or .t2 files), Zorro S is required.
+For importing price or options data files from external sources, convert them to a list of T1, T2, T6, or CONTRACT structs, optionally divide them into years or months, and store them in binary files with the format and name described above.

 Data from online sources or vendors in CSV or JSON formats can be converted to .t1, .t2, .t6, or .t8 with the dataParse function.
 Examples can be found under Import.
 The Strategy folder also contains several small scripts for download and conversion from popular formats.
 Download.c (see below) downloads historical data in .t6 or .t1 format from Yahoo, IB, FXCM, or Oanda.
 CSVtoHistory converts data from popular .csv formats, f.i. from HistData, Quandl, or Yahoo, to the Zorro .t6 format.
 Example code for automatically downloading .csv price data from the Internet or from a provider API can be found on the http page.
 A script for generating artificial .t8 historical data for options from the yield rate, dividends, and underlying price history can be found here.
 Example scripts for converting history files from complex .csv or .nxc formats to the .t1 format can be found here.